Skip to content

 This compatibility allows you to retrieve secrets in STACKIT Git Pipelines using existing tools such as the hashicorp/vault-action GitHub Action.

-By integrating the Secret Manager into your pipelines, you can securely access credentials, tokens, and configuration values during workflow execution.
+By integrating the Secret Manager into your pipelines, you can securely access credentials, tokens, and configuration values during workflow running.

 To retrieve secrets from STACKIT Secret Manager within a pipeline workflow, follow the steps below.